maptalks/maptalks.js/README.md

 const tex = twgl.createTexture(gl2,{...});

 ```
-create a GLCanvas instance every time when you want to mix width other WebGL library
+Creating GLCanvas instance every time when you want to mix with other WebGL library